-An agro-ecological approach in which trees, field crops and livestock are integrated is vital for the secure future of farming systems, and for their sustainable intensification (Koohafkan et al, 2011; Wibberley, Turner, 2012).
-It has long been known that forest resources can improve agriculture (Adevoju, 1975).
+An agro-ecological approach in which trees, field crops and livestock are integrated is vital for the secure future of farming systems, and for their sustainable intensification (Koohafkan et al., 2011; Wibberley and Turner, 2012).
+It has long been known that forest resources can improve agriculture (Adeyoju, 1975).
 Lack of trees leads to farmers using their maize and other stalks as firewood instead of as mulch, which is crucial in conservation farming (Oldreive, 1993; Kassam, 2011).
-Agroforestry has been practised in various forms for many years (Douglas, Hart, 1980; Barnard, 1990).
+Agroforestry has been practised in various forms for many years in both tropical and temperate zones (Douglas and Hart, 1980; Barnard, 1990; Smith, Pearce and Wolfe, 2012).
 It has been especially advocated for dryland areas (Rocheleau et al., 1988) and for soil conservation (Young, 1989; 2010).
 Carr (2002) charts the limited spread of agroforestry in Malawi, although it is part of the answer to greater soil degradation as population pressure increases in a context where most families lack capital for both yield-enhancing inputs such as fertilisers and for enough of their own animals to produce manures.
-Faidherbia albida is proving successful in Zambia, interplanted at 100 trees per hectare when it can fix up to 300 kg N/hectare (Aagaard, 2011).
+Faidherbia albida is proving successful in Zambia, interplanted at 100 trees per hectare when it can fix up to 300 kg N/ hectare (Aagaard, 2011).
 Its great advantage is that it sheds its leaves at the onset of rains to enrich the soil also removing their shading effect from the associated annual crop.
 Results can be spectacular with paradoxically greater crop growth under the trees than away from them!
 Furthermore, its pods and leaves are protein-rich for livestock feeding.

-Secure tenure is an important prerequisite for sustainable forest management (Fortmann, Riddell, 1985).
+Secure tenure is an important prerequisite for sustainable forest management (Fortmann and Riddell, 1985).
 More diversified tenure systems could provide a basis for improving forest management and local livelihoods, particularly where the State has insufficient capacity to manage forests.
 In the past decade many countries have initiated efforts to reform their tenure arrangements for forests and forest land, devolving some degree of access and management from the State to others, mainly households, private companies and communities.